zephr4/ML-Projects/README.md

 # ML-Projects

+For the compression network and Adaboost files, I worked with:
+  - Marthen Nobado
+  - Ivan Palacios
-Worked with Marthen Nobado, Ivan Palacios, and Moises Limon
+  - Moises Limon